 This was something I have always wanted to know.

-How much does a catfish grow in a year?
-There is no universal growth in terms of length.
+There is no universal growth in terms of how much a catfish grow in a year.
 When a catfish reaches 8 years old, they are 13 inches long a majority of the time.

 How Long Do Channel Catfish Live?

 Channel catfish in most circumstances live to 6-8 years old but cases have presented where channel catfish live past 10 years old.
 They will reach 12-32 inches in length during this time span and after the first year, channel catfish are about 2.5 inches in length.